-Atco Electric, Telus and cable services are generally installed in a common trench; however, each utility company should be contacted to review their alignments and prepare their design early in the planning stage.
-Atco electric typically requires 4 to 5 months lead time for design and 4 to 5 months for the construction scheduling.
+Shallow Utilities are to be installed in a common four party trench; however, each utility company should be contacted to review their alignments and prepare their design early in the planning stage.
+ATCO electric typically requires 4 to 5 months lead time for design and 4 to 5 months for the construction scheduling.